6lyc/FedCEO_Collaborate-with-Each-Other/README.md

 > 📣 01/05/25: This paper has been accepted to **ICML 2025**!

-The officail implementation of our paper:
+The official implementation of our paper:

 [Clients Collaborate: Flexible Differentially Private Federated Learning with Guaranteed Improvement of Utility-Privacy Trade-off](https://arxiv.org/pdf/2402.07002) (**FedCEO**)